Gabon–India relations: Trade

 Bilateral trade between Gabon and India totaled US$142.45 million in 2015–16, declining sharply from $835.73 million the previous fiscal.
 India exported $36.82 million worth of goods to Gabon, and imported $105.63 million.
 The main commodities exported by India to Gabon are meat and meat products, pharmaceuticals, cotton, iron and steel.
 The major commodities imported by India from Gabon are wood and wood articles, ores, slag and ash.

 In June 2010, Bharti Airtel struck a deal to buy Zain's mobile operations in 15 African countries, including Gabon, for $8.97 billion, in India's second biggest overseas acquisition after Tata Steel's US$13 billion buy of Corus in 2007.
 Bharti Airtel completed the acquisition on 8 June 2010.
 Tata Chemicals announced in April 2011 that it would invest $290 million to acquire a 25.1% stake from Singaporean firm Olam International in a urea manufacturing project located near the port town of Port-Gentil.
 Tata stated that it would export 25% of the plant's total produce to India.
 Oil India Ltd. (OIL), in partnership with Indian Oil Ltd., conducted oil exploration in Shakti Block, Lamberele.
 OIL discovered 44 million barrels of oil at the site in 2013.

-Indian firms such as Ramky Infrastructure Ltd. and M3M India Limited have won contracts to develop infrastructure sector in Gabon.
+Indian firms such as Ramky Infrastructure Ltd. and M3M India Limited have won contracts to develop the infrastructure sector in Gabon.

 Foreign aid

-India provided Gabon with a Line of Credit (LOC) worth $14.5 million in March 2007 to build 300 houses and amenities in Bikele near Libreville.
+India provided Gabon with a line of credit (LOC) worth $14.5 million in March 2007 to build 300 houses and amenities in Bikele near Libreville.
 Another LOC worth $67.19 million was provided to upgrade Gabon's broadcasting facilities.

 Gabon was among the first 15 African countries in which India implemented the Pan African e-network project.
 Tele-education, Tele-medicine and VVIP connectivity were established in Libreville under the project.
 At the first India Africa Forum Summit in New Delhi in April 2008, India agreed to establish a vocational training centre in Gabon as part of a "Plan of Action" with the African Union.

 Citizens of Gabon are eligible for scholarships under the Indian Technical and Economic Cooperation Programme and the Indian Council for Cultural Relations.
 Several officials from Gabon have also received training programs under the AIFS.